Participate in MUnitQuest!

 Algorithm submission

 This is a prediction submission competition.
-During both Phase 1 and Phase 2, you will be asked to upload, for each recording, a tabular file (recordingName_events.tsv) containing your predicted motor unit spikes (BIDS-events file) together with a log file (recordingName_log.json) describing essential process metadata (further details to be announced).
-To be eligible for awards, you need to share your code openly (e.g., on GitHub).
+During both the Familiarization Phase and the Showdown Phase, you will be asked to upload, for each recording, a tabular file (recordingName_events.tsv) containing your predicted motor unit spikes (BIDS-events file) together with a log file (recordingName_log.json) describing essential process metadata (further details to be announced).
+Submissions apply to both tasks (Isometric and Dynamic) independently.
+To be eligible for awards, you need to share your code openly (e.g., on GitHub) upon the completion of the competition.

 Example: how to report motor unit spike trains